emonhoque/wikipedia-search/README.md

 # Wikipedia-Search
-A Wikipedia Search client created using HTML/CSS and JavaScript.
+A Wikipedia Search client created using HTML/CSS and JavaScript and has PWA Support.

 ### Preview of the Page